JS: Quote String

 By Xah Lee.
 Date: .
 Last updated: .

-Use double straight quote (U+22: QUOTATION MARK) to enclose string.
+Use QUOTATION MARK quote to enclose string.

 "my cat"

-Use \" for double quote in a double quoted string.
+Use \" to embed a QUOTATION MARK in a QUOTATION MARK quoted string.

 // deno-fmt-ignore